microsoft/TemplateStudio/docs/templates.md

 Post-Actions are designed to complement the standard generation enabling certain actions to be executed over the generated files once the generation is done.

 Currently we support the following types of [Post-Actions](../code/src/Core/PostActions):
+- Defined by template output type:
+  * **Add Item To Project**: this post-action is executed for templates with outputtype item to add the "PrimaryOutputs" to the target Visual Studio project (.csproj).
+The "PrimaryOutputs" are defined in the template.json file.
+  * **Add Project To Solution**: this post-action is executed for templates with outputtype project to add the a generated project to the current Visual Studio solution.

+- Defined by the template:
+  * **Add Reference To Project** this post-action is executed to add a reference from one project to another project.
+  * **Add Nuget Reference To Project**: this post-action is executed to add a nuget reference to the project.
+  * **Generate Test Certificate**: generate the test certificate for the UWP application and configure it in the application manifest.

+- Other postactions:
   * **Merge**: merges the source code from one file into another.
 This Post-Action requires a special (_postaction) configuration in the templates files.
+  * **SearchAndReplace**: searches for the source code defined in the postaction file and replaces it with the specified code.
+This Post-Action requires a special (_searchreplace) configuration in the templates files.

   * **Sort Namespaces**: this post action re-orders the `using` statements at the top of the generated C# source files and the `import` statements in VB files.
-* **Add Item To Project**: this post-action is executed to add the "PrimaryOutputs" to the target Visual Studio project (.csproj).
-The "PrimaryOutputs" are defined in the template.json file.
-* **Add Project To Solution**: this post-action is executed to add the a generated project to the current Visual Studio solution.
-* **Generate Test Certificate**: generate the test certificate for the UWP application and configure it in the application manifest.
   * **Set Default Solution Configuration**: sets the default solution configuration in the Visual Studio sln file.
 With this post-action we change the default solution configuration from Debug|ARM to Debug|x86.

 ### Merge Post-Action